orangespaceman/folio/src/_posts/portfolio/2015-03-26-brandstencil.md

 ## Project overview

-Brandstencil is a web app that allows charities to manage how their staff communicate their brand.
+Brandstencil is a web app that allows charities to manage how their staff communicate their brand, by creating customised versions of print material.

 ## Technical solution

-The app is based on Laravel, with PDFs and images generated using wkhtmltopdf
+The app uses the Laravel PHP framework, with PDFs and images generated using wkhtmltopdf.

 ## My role